Onn Siew Siong: Personal life

 Onn resides in Kuala Belait and is married to Lien Hni Si.
 Together, they have six children, comprising two daughters and four sons, all of whom have attained advanced degrees and established successful careers, reflecting his commitment to education and excellence in their professional pursuits.
-On 22 October 2010, following a tea ceremony at Onn's home to honor the elderly, Princess Masna Bolkiah and Pengiran Anak Abdul Aziz attended the wedding ceremony of On Hung Ghee, their son, held at the Ballroom of Hua Ho Manggis Mall.
+On 22 October 2010, following a tea ceremony at Onn's home to honor the elderly, Princess Masna and Pengiran Anak Abdul Aziz attended the wedding ceremony of On Hung Ghee, their son, held at the Ballroom of Hua Ho Manggis Mall.

 Onn's name and the names of other Chinese attendees at a celebration event are not revealed in the Malay-language articles in Media Permata.
 Concerns over the perceived importance of Chinese community members in Malay-language media are brought up by this omission.
 The articles imply that he and other people's mentions may be seen as less significant in this particular context.